 - Ventricular hypertrophy: An abnormal thickening of the heart muscle

 - Ischemia: Blood supply that is lower than it should be

 - Electrolyte disorders: Changes to the heart’s electrochemicals that can be caused by medications

-At Norton Children’s Heart Institute, pediatric cardiologists often combine an EKG with other tests to get a more complete picture of the cause of a child’s heart issue.
-An example include an cchocardiogram which uses sound waves (ultrasound) to produce images of the heart and blood vessels’ structures on a screen.
-It can show the structure and function of the heart, which, combined with the EKG showing the heart’s electrical activity, give the pediatric cardiologists a more complete understanding of what is going on with the heart.
+At Norton Children’s Heart Institute, pediatric cardiologists often combine EKGs with other tests to get a more complete picture of the cause of a child’s heart issue.
+For example, they may be perform an echocardiogram, which uses sound waves (ultrasound) to produce images of the heart and blood vessels’ structures on a screen.
+It can show the structure and function of the heart, which, combined with the EKG showing the heart’s electrical activity, gives a more complete understanding of what is going on with the heart.

 Why Norton Children’s Heart Institute?